langel/botb_irc_bot/README.md

 You also need the LAME, SoX, and curl packages.
 On Ubuntu/Debian, you can use the following command:

 ``apt-get install lame sox curl``

+# setup your config
+Copy bot_modules/config_example.js to bot_modules/config.js and edit as you deem necessary.